If you find any typos, errors, or places where the text may be improved, please let us know by providing feedback using GitHub.

 .
 If you have used R before, you can confirm the version by runningR.version.string

 in the Console.
-If you use Homebrew, installing R is as easy as opening a Terminal and running:brew install r
+If you use Homebrew, installing R is as easy as opening a Terminal and running:brew install --cask r

 -